Air Pollution Control Program

-Equipment that is found to be in severe non-compliance with the regulations will be tagged-out, putting it out of service.
+Equipment found in severe non-compliance with the regulations will be tagged-out, putting it out of service.
 This tag should not be permanently removed by anyone except a department inspector.
 Contractors may remove the tag to repair the equipment, but must put the tag back on immediately when finished.
 No gasoline may be dispensed.

-As soon as the equipment is repaired, the inspector should be notified to come back and reinspect the equipment.
+As soon as the equipment is repaired, the inspector should be notified to return and reinspect the equipment.
 At that time, if the repairs are sufficient, the inspector will remove the tag, putting the equipment back into service.
 Any equipment that has been tagged out must be reinspected and approved by a department inspector before being put back into service.
-Failing to follow this procedure will result in a Notice of Violation and referral to the Air Program for enforcement, which will include monetary penalties.
+Failing to follow this procedure will result in a Notice of Violation and referral to the Air Program for enforcement, which includes monetary penalties.

 All facilities located in the St. Louis non-attainment area are required to have either a valid operating or construction permit at all times.
 If your facility is located in St. Louis County, there may be additional requirements to operate your facility.
 Depending on your facility’s location, you must complete one of the applications below and submit to the appropriate office along with payment.
 You may apply and pay for a Construction and subsequent Operating Permit on the same application.
 Directions regarding where to send the completed applications and payment are on the back of each form.

-Facilities located in Franklin, Jefferson, or St. Charles counties or the City of St. Louis:
+Facilities located in Franklin, Jefferson, or St. Charles counties or St. Louis City: